Luftwaffe Flyers goggles. Missing the right side (left eye) lens...so, if you happen to know where one is, I would appreciate the lead.

 WW1 German Cloth Bavarian Cap

 I don't condone the Nazi Party or anything they and their henchmen did.
-I do however appreciate the quality and variety of the items our Soldiers brought back from that conflict.
+I do however appreciate the quality and variety of the items our Soldiers brought back from that conflict as Trophies.